lara-martin/NLP-class/homeworks/hw2.md

 ## Learning Objectives
 * Calculate common evaluation metrics (recall, precision, F1, accuracy) for multiclass classification.
-* Explain when certain classes should be included or excluded in evaluation.
+* Explain when certain evaluation metrics should be modified to fit the problem.
 * Create and analyze a simple baseline model.
 * Follow code from online for making a neural network.
+* Compare the performance of a baseline and a neural model.

 ## Question 1 (24 points): Evaluating by Hand